Mentally Ill Parents Deserve Compassion And Understanding.

-Sometimes, the reason we have experienced childhood trauma is that one, or both, of our parents was/were suffering from mental illness.
+Sometimes, the reason we have experienced childhood trauma is that one, or both, of our parents, was/were suffering from mental illness.
 How are we to respond to such a situation?

 For example, what if our parent was diagnosed as suffering from psychosis or from some type of organic brain damage?
 Compassion and understanding must be appropriate here, although this in no way negates the emotional pain that has been inflicted.

-If we know our parent was totally incapacitated and ‘out of control’, we can, in our more rational moments, at least understand we surely do not need to take their behaviour towards us personally and that it was not due to any failing of our own?
+If we know our parent was totally incapacitated and ‘out of control’, we can, in our more rational moments, at least understand we surely do not need to take their behavior towards us personally and that it was not due to any failing of our own?

 But what if the manner in which our parent treated us does not seem to warrant such mitigation?
 What if we feel that our parent was ‘bad’, rather than ‘mad’?
 And, furthermore, how do we come to this decision?